+To support improved outcomes for these vulnerable and often underserved youth, there must be improved collaboration between CFS and JPS.
+Financially, such collaboration can cover a portion of the probation officers' activities of and preventing the need for out-of-home placement by providing community supervision of youth on probation.
 Requirements and limitations related to claiming reimbursement for JPs-related activities are similar to those described in the Legal Services section of this Financial Framework.
-Given there are only 125 to 150 crossover youth identified in the state at any given time, claiming opportunities will be severely limited by the title IV-E penetration rate.
+Given there are only 125 to 150 crossover youth identified in the state at any given time, the opportunity for federal reimbursement is likely to be limited by the current title IV-E penetration rate.
 A review of recent title IV-E eligibility determinations in the state indicated that none of the crossover youth placed in out-of-home care were determined to be title IV-E eligible.
 In order to capitalize on this opportunity, CFS will likely first have to ensure administrative claiming for traditional title IV-E candidacy costs and claiming for FFPSA eligible prevention services are fully developed and implemented.
 It is again recommended a cost / benefit analysis be completed to verify at what point claiming opportunities will exceed required implementation costs.